-Epicenter is a non-profit organization operated by eight young professionals located in a historic building in downtown Green River.
-It houses an office space, a basement workroom, and a workshop stocked with tools.
-Fellows are given access to Epicenter’s vast network of partners, an extensive array of tools (if applicable), and workspace within the office and workshops.
+Epicenter, a non-profit organization, facilitates Fellowships throughout the year.
+Located in a historic building in downtown Green River, Epicenter houses an office space, a basement workroom, and a workshop stocked with tools.
+Fellows are given access to these spaces as well as Epicenter’s vast network of partners, an extensive array of tools and materials, and workspace within the office and workshops.
 Off-site housing is provided and requires a $250 fee.
 Travel, living, and materials stipends are available on a limited basis and details are provided after acceptance.

 Green River, UTah

 Green River, Utah, lies on the Paradox Basin, an ancient geological formation that has created the region’s awe-inspiring canyons as well as their ripeness for excavation.
 Founded in 1876 as a ferry crossing, the town straddles the river with the Book Cliffs to the north, the San Rafael Swell to the west, and endless canyons to the south.
 Green River is the only town of consequence for 50-100 miles in all directions and only place to cross the Green River for hundreds of miles.
 It has been a welcomed sight to pioneers, cattlemen, and modern travelers alike, and today it is home to working-class residents who embrace the town’s natural beauty and geographic isolation as a way of life.
 Green River is known for its melons, a cold water geyser, river history, and for being a true crossroads of the American West.
 Both the Old Spanish Trail and the Outlaw Trail once came through here, and these days Green River is served by the river itself, an Interstate highway, and national rail and bus routes.